The AI Digital Signage Reality Check: What Actually Works vs. What’s Just Marketing Hype

 Let’s be honest: AI in digital signage is still more promise than practice for most businesses.
 Sure, the tech is moving fast.
 AI and machine learning can now help predict audience behavior, fine-tune what shows up on screen, and even automate the whole content loop.
 But most networks still aren’t tapping into that potential.
 Not fully.

 That said, the ones who are, even in small ways, are already pulling ahead.
 They’re using intelligent systems to tweak messaging based on time of day or foot traffic.
-They running signage that adapts on the fly.
-They’re building data feedback loops that actually inform business decisions, not just content rotations.
+They’re running signage that adapts on the fly.
+And they’re building data feedback loops that actually inform business decisions, not just content rotations.

 And here’s the uncomfortable truth for everyone else: if you’re not thinking seriously about how to integrate AI into your signage workflows this year, you’re going to fall behind.
 Not in some vague “future of work” sense.
 In real ways: missed engagement, wasted budget, lower ROI.